matgrhn/honigautomat/readme.txt

 #********************************************************************************#

-new fature in Oct 2023:
+new feature in Oct 2023:

 Payment with Nayax Onyx possible now.
 Please consider that because of the long boot time of Onyx powersave must be disabled.